Kotlin/KEEP/proposals/collection-literals.md

     https://kotlinlang.org/spec/overload-resolution.html#choosing-the-most-specific-candidate-from-the-overload-candidate-set

 Before performing any overload resolution, it's proposed to literally desugar the collection literal syntax with square brackets `[1, 2, 3]` to `_.of(1, 2, 3)`.
-We do so to make sure that collection literal was really just a syntactic sugar for `_.of`.
+We do so to make sure that collection literal was really just a syntactic sugar over `_.of`.

 For our case to distinguish `List<Int>` vs `List<Double>` kinds of overloads, the first stage of overload resolution is the most appropriate one.
 That's exactly what we want to do - to filter out definitely inapplicable `outerCall` overloads.